emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

-Kill the log handler when it gets overloaded.
+Terminates the log handler during an overload.

-Log overload protection parameter.
-It is possible that a handler, even if it can successfully manage peaks of high load without crashing, can build up a large message queue, or use a large amount of memory.
-We could kill the log handler in these cases and restart it after a few seconds.
+This is a log overload protection parameter.
+Even if the handler manages to handle high load spikes without crashing, it may accumulate a large message queue or consume excessive memory.
+In such cases, we can terminate the log handler and restart it after a few seconds.

 ### log.overload_kill_qlen